 - Bay View Trail Overlook, 5 minutes north of Glen Arbor.
 Access by Bay View Trail.

 Visit Glen Haven Historic District

 Just 5 minutes west of Glen Arbor by M22, Glen Haven Historic District boasts a wealth of educational sites: the Cannery Boathouse Museum, a working blacksmith shop, the US Coast Guard Station Maritime Museum and the Glen Haven General Store.
 This living historical site is rife with cultural heritage—and the beach in front of the Cannery Boathouse Museum is among the best at the Sleeping Bear Dunes.

 North and South Manitou Islands form the foundation of the Native American’s Sleeping Bear myth: a mother bear and two cubs traversed Lake Michigan from Wisconsin, but the two cubs drowned before reaching shore.
 The Manitou Islands formed as markers for the fallen cubs.
-Visit either of the islands to camp for an amazing wilderness experience, or take a day trip to South Manitou and visit the island’s lighthouse (see image to the left), Coast Guard station and visible shipwrecks.
+Visit either of the islands to camp for an amazing wilderness experience, or take a day trip to South Manitou and visit the island’s lighthouse, Coast Guard station and visible shipwrecks.